thevishalmisra/thevishalmisra/README.md

 ## 📖 A Small Reminder

 > Great products aren't built in a day.
-They're built one improvement at a time.
+But great ideas are built overnight.

 ---